braincock/cockfuck/README.md

 #### `~` ####

-Jizz: Output the byte under the data pointer, directly equivalent to the `.` operation in brainfuck.
+**Jizz.** Output the byte under the data pointer, directly equivalent to the `.` operation in brainfuck.
 The length of a rope of jizz indicates the number of times the byte should be output.

 #### `-` ####

-Sound: Accept a byte of input and store it under the data pointer, directly equivalent to the `,` operation in brainfuck.
+**Sound.** Accept a byte of input and store it under the data pointer, directly equivalent to the `,` operation in brainfuck.
 Sounds can be extended to arbitrary length --- like their real-life equivalents --- indicating that multiple bytes should be accepted, but only the last